ArjanCodes/examples/pulumi/README.md

 There are different ways to deploy services to the cloud.
 It's mostly trying to find a balance between simplicity and flexibility.

 The simplest way to deploy something to the cloud is by directy letting your cloud provider run your code and attach that to a URL.
 If you're using Google Cloud, this is called Google Cloud Functions.
-IOn Azure, it's called Azure Functions.
+In Azure, it's called Azure Functions.
 If you're using AWS, it's called Lambda.
 It's really easy to setup, but you have very little control over how your code is run in terms of infrastructure.
 You don't use a Dockerfile in this case.
 You simply deploy your code and the cloud provider will setup a service that provides the application context.

 If you want more control over how your code is run, you can also opt for running a container (built with Docker).
 Within Google Cloud, this is called Cloud Run.
 AWS has something similar called Fargate (which I don't have personal experience with).
 Microsoft Azure has Container Instances.
 This allows for more flexibility in how you want to run your code, but it's also a bit more complicated to setup since you need to create a Docker file, build an image, etc.

 If you need even more flexibility than this, you need full control over how to deal with services, containers, scaling, load balancing, and so on, you can create your own cloud environment (or cluster) run by a container orchestration system.
 The standard tool for this is Kubernetes.
 Unless you know exactly what you're doing and you have a good reason for needing this, I wouldn't recommend this option.
 One of the two previous options is way simpler to setup and in most cases, it's all you need.
 So, I won't cover Kubernetes in this video because that's a whole other ballgame but I'll show you a few examples of using Cloud Functions and Cloud Run to easily deploy your code to the cloud.

+I'll show you a few examples of how to deploy to Google Cloud, but other cloud providers such as AWS or Azure have the same capability.
 Before we can start creating cloud applications, we need to setup Google Cloud.

 # GCloud